o9-9/o9-9.github.io/source/content/apps/day-progress.md

 ### Events

-The [distributed notification](/apps/faq#distributed-notifications) `com.sindresorhus.Day-Progress.dayEnded` is emitted when a progress finishes.
+The [distributed notification](/apps/faq#distributed-notifications) `com.o9-9.Day-Progress.dayEnded` is emitted when a progress finishes.

 ## Frequently Asked Questions {#faq}

 #### I have a feature request, bug report, or some feedback

-Click the feedback button in the app or [send it here.](https://sindresorhus.com/feedback?product=Day%20Progress&referrer=Website-FAQ)
+Click the feedback button in the app or [send it here.](https://o9-9.github.io/feedback?product=Day%20Progress&referrer=Website-FAQ)

 #### The app does not show up in the menu bar